 This chocolate cherry cheesecake recipe is oh-so delicious.
 It starts with a chocolate cookie crust, then is filled with a creamy cheesecake filling with plenty of tart red cherries.
 Then, the whole thing is topped with another layer of chocolate!
 Talk about a swoon-worthy baked cheesecake.
 I also divulge my cheesecake water bath hack to avoid cracking!

 I am so excited to be partnering up again with Oregon Fruit to bring you this crazy creamy cherry cheesecake.
-It’s made with a chocolate crust AND topped with more chocolate to make this dessert extra special.
+As a trained pasty chef, cheesecake is actually one of my favorite things to make!
+This one is made with a chocolate crust AND topped with more chocolate to make this dessert extra special.

-Firstly, what are we celebrating?
-Well for one thing, it is National Cherry Month!
+Today we are celebrating National Cherry Month!
 So what better way to celebrate than to make a delicious cherry dessert.

 Secondly, have you ever tried cherries and chocolate together?